In the USA alone over 120 million of us enjoy beef jerky or meat snacks.

 The immune system of a healthy adult will usually be able to fight off this bacteria without any major issues, but – and again this is the key piece of information – when you are pregnant your immune system will be compromised and therefore less strong than usual.

-So for these reasons it’s best to avoid eating beef jerky while you are pregnant.
+So for these reasons it’s best to avoid eating beef jerky while you are pregnant, even if you do have a strong craving.

 Can You Eat Chomps or Slim Jims While Pregnant?